 Continue along the coastal path, through Veritas Park.
 There you will see DNV, one of Bærum’s largest businesses.
 From here you have a view of the beautiful archipelago.
 The path from DNV to Sarbuvollen is rugged – probably better to head up into the forest.
 Most people will prefer to walk their bicycle here.
 The path ends at Maries vei.
 From here, continue on to Sarbuvollveien, take a right and follow National bicycle route no.1.
 You will pass the popular Strand restaurant which offers a view of Holtekilen and the top of the white Statoil building at Fornebu.
 After about 2 km, the Telenor Arena will come into view.
 This is Bærum’s largest venue, offering concerts, horse shows and much more.

 Cycle under Snarøyveien, take a right and follow the signs toward the Fridtjof Nansen Institute.
 You will pass Polhøgda, which once was the home of the polar explorer, scientist, humanist and Nobel Peace Prize winner Fridtjof Nansen.
 Pull in at Bombakken, turn right on Dicks vei and take a left at Strandveien.
 You have now reached Lysaker, one of Bærum’s best nodes for knowledge-driven businesses.
 There are cafés and restaurants along the docks.
 To the south is Nesodden, the east, Oslo, and to the north is the mouth of Lysaker River.
 Lysaker station is just nearby.
 You can take the train back to Sandvika from there.

-For recreational routes: the nearest gateway is Tourist Information at Sandvika Storsenter (shopping centre)
+Tourist Information at Sandvika Storsenter (shopping centre)

 Phone: 67 52 23 00